AlexBNZ/gravity_falls/README.md

 * **3: Bottomless Pit!
 (Bird 2)**

 Light the Extra Ball saucer.
-(MOSTLY WORKING! - Awarding of extra ball not yet working.)
+(MOSTLY WORKING! - Awarding of extra ball not yet added.)

 * **4: Dreamscaperers (Bird 1)**

 Starts a quick 2-ball multiball.
-(NOT YET STARTED)
+(CURRENTLY WORKING!)

 * **5: Dungeons, Dungeons and More Dungeons**

 Once all for awards are achieved, each further completion of the Totem Pole earns the player 1 000 000 points.
 The Totem Pole awards can be reset by completing the Weirdmageddon mode.
+(MOSTLY WORKING! - Reset not yet added.)